manishrps/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab5_Create_a_warehouse.md

 1. Set the **Include aisle** and **Include rack** options to **Yes**.

 1. In the **Format** box, for the rack, enter **-#**.
-    For example, if the format of the rack location name must contain OVFL, you would enter that value in the Format box.

 1. Under **LEVEL**, set the **Include shelf** option to **Yes**.

 1. In the **Format** field, for the shelf, enter **-##**.
 Click on save.